 “Our aim is enduring permanent design rather than the transient.”

 Context and sustainability are fundamental to our design approach, integrating innovative methods of dealing with passive cooling and heating, natural ventilation, daylight management and energy use.
 Good design is creative and positive with a poetic quality, yet functional and personal with the client always in mind.

 We believe there should be fun in architecture.

-David Wallace, Jorgen Andersen, Rachel Dodd, Brian Riley, Nick Reeve, Helena Glover, Marco Romagnoli, Lyn Richardson, Graeme Whimp, Helena Alexander, Julia Walker, Anna Cowper, Anna Wallace, Patrick Avery, Hannah Harrowven, Ashley Benck, Renée Williamson, Pierre Hammond, Shabz Masomi, Louise Carey and Karina Miller.
+David Wallace, Jorgen Andersen, Rachel Dodd, Brian Riley, Nick Reeve, Marco Romagnoli, Graeme Whimp, Helena Alexander, Anna Wallace, Patrick Avery, Hannah Harrowven, Renée Williamson, Pierre Hammond, Shabz Masomi, Louise Carey, Lico de Ridder, Sybrand de Waal, Louise Seyb, Rebecca Gordon and Karina Miller.

 Originally from Christchurch, Jorgen has been a Director at Arthouse since April 2008 and brings 10 years’ experience in residential, commercial and sporting/community projects to the practice.
 A graduate of Victoria University of Wellington, Jorgen is interested in creating spaces that enrich people’s lives and respond contextually to site and user specific parameters.

 Jorgen enjoys working collaboratively with a project team and following design ideas through a project, from overall concepts to fine detail and integrating structural, services and joinery requirements into his projects to create comprehensive design solutions for clients.